MrFezaro/Forward_Inverse_Kinematics/README.md

-# Forward and inverse kinematics simulator
+# Forward and Inverse Kinematics Simulator

 This is a simple example of how to use consume [threepp](https://github.com/markaren/threepp) using CMake's FetchContent.